Zhang-Feiran/ERiSS/table_of_contents.md

 - Formulating Null and Alternative Hypotheses

 ## Unit 3: Research Design
-### 3.1 Introduction to Data
+### 3.1 Variables and Data
-- Data Types
-- Levels of Measurement
-- Data Structures

-### 3.2 Variables: Conceptualization, Operationalization, and Measurement
 - Variables and Their Roles in Research
 - Conceptualization of Variables
+  - Dimensionality
 - Operationalization of Variables
+  - Levels of Observability
+  - Levels of Measurement
 - Measurement of Variables
+- Data Types
+- Data Structures

-### 3.3 Research Designs
+### 3.2 Research Designs
 - Sources of Variability and Identification
 - Experiments and Randomized Control Trials
 - Quasi-experiments and Natural Experiments